Duchess: silky smooth Java integration

 • recover the pair of jvm1 and the object that was created

 ...it is difficult to write the code that would do this and it requires unsafe code, but that unsafe code doesn't seem to be doing anything that should not theoretically work.
-Avoiding this is difficult, but if we focus on execute, we can make it so that users never directly get their ands on a Jvm and make this safe.
+Avoiding this is difficult, but if we focus on execute, we can make it so that users never directly get their hands on a Jvm and make this safe.

 All references to impl JavaObject types are JNI local or global references